Charliecr94/Charliecr94/README.md

 Stoic and libertarian, passionate about learning, health, sports and life, with experience in practical implementation of AI models for small and large companies, also as a web developer and architect of AWS solutions in startup projects.
 Challenges amuse me, and that is why I dedicate my time to solving circumstances that add value to other people.
 Currently I can help you with:

-* Tensorflow, keras Sklearn & Pythor ML Models Deployment.
+* Tensorflow, Keras, Sklearn & Pytorch ML Models Deployment.
 * Develop apps using React Native.
 * Web Developer: HTML/CSS/JS/React.
 * UX Desing with Figma.

-* 🌍  I'm based in Costa rica
-* ✉️  You can contact me at [csmithu94@gmail.com](mailto:csmithu94@gmail.com)
-* 🚀  I'm currently working on [My own startup](http://maru.tv)
-* 🧠  I'm learning React Native
-* 🤝  I'm open to collaborating on interesting AI projects

 ### Skills